Gabriola Volunteer Fire Department

-The GVFD’s FireSmart project, in partnership with the Ministry of Transportation, will be hosting a landscape waste drop off event near the South Rd Firehall on Friday April 8th from 4pm to 7pm, and Saturday April 9th from 12pm to 5pm.
-If you are a Gabriola resident and have landscape waste from your property in need of disposal, bring it to the gravel area near the South Rd firehall during the event and one of our volunteers will direct you to the dumpsite.
+The GVFD’s FireSmart Project, in partnership with GaLTT and the Ministry of Transportation, will be hosting a landscape waste disposal event on July 29 and 30 from 8:00 to 12:00 near the South Rd Fire Hall.
+If you are a Gabriola resident and have landscape waste from your property in need of disposal, this is your opportunity to drop it off.
+The location will be announced.

 No early birds or late admittance.
 No stumps or commercial vehicles, Gabriola residents only.
 The site will be under surveillance, all loads will be inspected, and signing a waiver when you check in will be required.

 Drop Off Days FAQ:

 What is FireSmart?